FlorianFe/PaperCubes/README.md

 ## ⚠️ Important

 - PaperCubes is still in BETA.
 Errors may occur.
-When you found one, please open an issue for me.
+When you found one, please open an issue for me
-- Currently works only for versions smaller than v1.13.0.
+- Currently works only for schematic files which are taken from minecraft versions smaller than v1.13.0.
 Versions that are very old won't work eighter.
+The version of the texturepack should match the minecraft version of the schematic file for best results
 - Loading times can be very long depending on the size of the schematic

 ## 📝 Source Code